Virtual Wallet Student® gives you the resources you need to help you keep track of your money.

 You’re just getting started in life.
 You have big dreams for the future, some of which – like a car, a house or more schooling – cost more money than you have right now.
 Credit is a tool that can help you achieve those financial goals.
 Learn how to get off on the right foot and make smart choices about credit.

 Things happen fast in college.
 New classes.
 New friends.
 New interests and opportunities.
 That’s all the more reason you may want to think about using a budget.
-Get practical advice on how to manage your money today, which is an important step to a strong financial future.
+Get practical tips on how to manage your money today, which is an important step to a strong financial future.

 Planning for College